AI Spec-to-Code Workflow: Ship Features, Not Half-Built Demos

 First-run exercise

 Pick a feature you shipped recently that had scope creep or late-discovered edge cases.
-Retroactively write the one-page spec it should have had.
-Compare to what you actually built.
-The gap between the two is your “spec discipline” learning material.
-Then run the workflow on the next real feature and measure: did writing the spec save you net time, or did it feel like overhead?
-Most devs find the break-even at feature 2.
+Retroactively write the one-page spec it should have had, then compare it to what you actually built.
+The gap is your spec-discipline learning material.
+Run the workflow on your next real feature and measure: did writing the spec save net time, or feel like overhead?
+Most devs find break-even at feature two.

 Quality check

 • Does the spec fit on one page?
-If it doesn’t, either split the feature or your acceptance criteria are too verbose.
+If not, split the feature or your acceptance criteria are too verbose.

-• Did the AI surface real ambiguities, or did it produce generic “have you considered error handling?” prompts?
-Generic = your spec was too thin or your prompt didn’t push hard.
+• Did the AI surface real ambiguities, or generic “have you considered error handling?” filler?
+Generic means your spec was too thin or your prompt did not push hard.

 • Do tickets map cleanly to spec sections?
-If a ticket spans two sections, it’s two tickets.
+A ticket that spans two sections is two tickets.

-• Does each ticket have an acceptance test that can be checked in 30 seconds?
-If “manual verification” is the test, the spec isn’t tight enough.
+• Can each ticket’s acceptance test be checked in 30 seconds?
+If “manual verification” is the test, the spec is not tight enough.

 • Did the agent suggest scope additions you rejected?
-Count them. >3 rejections means your spec is doing its job; 0 means the agent isn’t being ambitious.
+More than 3 rejections means the spec is doing its job; 0 means the agent is not being ambitious enough.

 FAQ

-• How long does writing a spec take?: 30-60 minutes for a one-day feature.
-Saves multiples of that downstream in clarity, not just rework.
+• How long does writing a spec take?
+30-60 minutes for a one-day feature.
+It saves multiples of that downstream — in clarity, not just rework.

-• Can AI write the spec?: It can draft.
+• Can AI write the spec?
+It can draft.
 You own the decisions.
-Specs without ownership produce code without direction.
-Treat AI as a stenographer at this stage, not an author.
+A spec without an owner produces code without direction.
+At this stage treat the AI as a stenographer, not an author.

-• What about specs for refactors?: Slightly different shape: “before / after, why, blast radius.”
+• What about specs for refactors?
+Slightly different shape: before / after, why, and blast radius.
 See the AI refactor workflow.

-• Isn’t this just waterfall?: One-page specs aren’t waterfall; they’re “definition of done” for one feature.
+• Isn’t this just waterfall?
+No. A one-page spec is a “definition of done” for one feature.
 Real waterfall is 30 pages with sign-off gates.
+SDD keeps the spec living and updates it the moment reality diverges.

 Tags: #AI coding #Tutorial #Workflow